home-assistant/home-assistant.io/source/_components/sensor.gitlab_ci.markdown

 ## {% linkable_title Setup %}

 You will need a GitLab repository ID.
-On the "Details" page for your GitLab repo, just below the project name is "Project ID:"
+On the **Details** page for your GitLab repo, just below the project name is **Project ID:**.

-Alternatively, you can use "{GitLab_Username}/{GitLab_RepositoryName}", ex: "MyCoolUsername/MyCoolRepository"
+Alternatively, you can use `GitLab_Username/GitLab_RepositoryName`, e.g., `MyCoolUsername/MyCoolRepository`.

 A GitLab token with at least the API permission scope is needed, which can be created on the [GitLab Personal Access Tokens](https://gitlab.com/profile/personal_access_tokens) page of your GitLab User Settings.